-To get a glimpse of the Na Pali Coast from the Ke’e Beach area just walk a short ways down the beach away from the Na Pali and then look back down the coast.
+To get a glimpse of the Na Pali Coast from the Ke’e Beach area just walk a short way down the beach away from the Na Pali and then look back down the coast.

-Haena is an enchanting and scenic place from its mystical peaks the the azure ocean waters and spacious beaches.
+Haena is an enchanting and scenic place from its mystical peaks the azure ocean waters and spacious beaches.
 Rainbows are common in this tropical paradise on Kauai’s northern shore.

 Also in the Haena area is the Limahuli Garden and Preserve, an award-winning botanical garden where you can see restored ancient taro terraces on the hillside and tour the botanical garden to learn about native and Polynesian-introduced species.

 Haena is not hard to find, although you might get there without realizing it.
 Besides the beautiful beaches and homes, there is not much commercial business happening in Haena.